UnLimited TRAnsfers for Multi-Modal Route Planning: An Efficient Solution: Conclusion

-We developed a technique which significantly speeds up the computation of Pareto-optimal journeys in a public transit network with an unrestricted transfer graph.
-We achieved this by efficiently computing shortcuts that provably represent all necessary transfers.
-Parallelization enables fast precomputation, taking a few minutes on the network of Switzerland.
-Our evaluation showed that the number of computed shortcuts is low, regardless of the underlying transfer mode.
-The shortcuts can be used without adjustments by any public transit algorithm that previously required a transitively closed transfer graph.
-For RAPTOR and CSA, we showed that using shortcuts leads to similar query times as using a transitively closed transfer graph.
-Consequently, shortcuts enable the computation of unrestricted multi-modal journeys without incurring the performance losses of existing multi-modal algorithms.
-In particular, combining shortcuts with CSA yields the first efficient multi-modal variant of CSA.\looseness=-1
+We proposed ULTRA, a technique which accelerates the computation of Pareto-optimal journeys in a public transit network with an unrestricted transfer graph.
+The centerpiece of ULTRA is a preprocessing step which computes shortcuts that provably represent all necessary intermediate transfers.
+With parallelization, this step takes only a few minutes for metropolitan and mid-sized country networks, and about~3 hours for Germany.
+The number of computed shortcuts is low, regardless of the speed of the transfer mode.
+ULTRA shortcuts can be used without adjustments by any public transit algorithm that requires one-hop transfers.
+This enables the computation of unrestricted multimodal journeys without incurring the performance losses of existing multimodal algorithms.
+In particular, combining ULTRA with CSA yields the first efficient multimodal variant of CSA.
+To combine ULTRA with TB, we developed tailored versions of the ULTRA preprocessing and the TB query.
+The resulting ULTRA-TB algorithm outperforms MR, the fastest previously known multimodal algorithm for bicriteria optimization, by an order of magnitude.

-For future work, we would like to develop a shortcut-based query algorithm that can answer many-to-many queries.
-It would also be interesting to adapt our shortcut precomputation to scenarios with additional Pareto criteria, such as walking distance or cost.
-Furthermore, it should be possible to extend the \ultra~approach to more complicated transfer modes, including bike or car sharing.
+Future work could involve extending ULTRA to support more optimization criteria, such as walking distance or cost, and multiple non-schedule-based transportation modes.
+Furthermore, it would be interesting to adapt our approach to scenarios where public transit vehicles can be delayed.
+Without adaptation, ULTRA can no longer guarantee optimal results in such a setting, since journeys with delayed vehicles might require additional intermediate transfers which are not covered by the shortcut set.
+We suspect, however, that the underlying assumption of ULTRA~(i.e.,~the set of required intermediate transfers is small) is still valid in a scenario with delays.